top of page

 • If your child cries or fusses, wait a set amount of time before going back in to the room comfort them.

-• See the table below for the set times you should wait before you go back in to check on your child:
+If you're wondering how long are the Ferber check-ins, then see the table below for the set times you should wait before you go back in to check on your child:

 1st Check-In